• News

 These delicious venison dishes bring fall to your table.

 It’s almost venison season y’all!
 Yes, I speak in food terms instead of hunting terms because let’s face it, we love what fall brings to our table.
 I’m a big advocate of knowing what you want to make with your harvest before you go into the field.
 Why?
 Well that helps you to butcher in ways that will give you the cuts and dishes you desire.
 Having a plan on how you would like to utilize the animal is one of the best things you can do.
 If you don’t have a culinary game plan before you enter the field, then you are subjected to dishes that are dictated by your processor, and there’s more to venison than ground meat and jerky.
 Like these beautiful dishes: an herb-crusted rack of venison and venison harissa osso bucco.
 Shanks are often the forgotten cuts that are truly delicious.
 And the ribs are often overlooked because of the prized backstrap.
 If you didn’t plan on making these dishes beforehand, chances are you might have just tossed these cuts away.
-These are definitely underutilized cuts, but after you make these recipes, you will forever change your mind.
+These are definitely underutilized cuts, but after you make these venison recipes, you will forever change your mind.
 But best of all, you are using more of the animal.
 This is why having your culinary game plan is so important.

-Herb Crusted Rack of Venison
+Herb-Crusted Rack of Venison

 Servings: 8